cardano-foundation/developer-portal/docs/native-tokens/minting.md

 fee=$(cardano-cli transaction calculate-min-fee --tx-body-file matx.raw --tx-in-count 1 --tx-out-count 1 --witness-count 1 --$testnet --protocol-params-file protocol.json | cut -d " " -f1)
 ```

-Remember, the transaction input and the output of ada must be equal or otherwise, the transaction will fail.
+Remember, the transaction input and the output of ada must be equal, or otherwise, the transaction will fail.
 There can be no leftovers.
-In order to calculate the remaining output wee need to subtract the fee from our funds and save the result in our output variable.
+To calculate the remaining output wee need to subtract the fee from our funds and save the result in our output variable.

 ```bash
 output=$(expr $funds - $fee)
 ```

-We now have every value we need, so we can re-build the transaction, ready to be signed.
-To re-build, we just issue the same command again, the only difference being our variables now holding the correct values.
+We now have every value we need to re-build the transaction, ready to be signed.
+So we reissue the same command to re-buld, the only difference being our variables now holding the correct values.

 ```bash
 cardano-cli transaction build-raw \